-Without one of the most inspirational and simply glorious albums to light up 2012 has been Pleroma from New York band Vajra.
+Without doubt one of the most inspirational and simply glorious albums to light up 2012 has been Pleroma from New York band Vajra.
 It is an album of aural majesty, a beautifully crafted and emotively driven piece of wonder which wraps tender and mesmeric yet evocative arms around the thoughts and senses.
 It is a release with a background as full as the fiery sounds which ignite the passions within so we had to know more.
-With gratitude we had the pleasure of asking vocalist, song writer, and band founder Annamaria Pinna all about the release, the album, and her personal journey to this point.
+With gratitude we had the pleasure of asking vocalist, song writer, and band founder Annamaria Pinna all about the release, the heart of the album, and her personal journey to this point.

 Hello Annamaria and welcome to the site.